cjtessler/MATH3733-SP22/docs/Project-1.md

 - If you type your program in `main.py` on Replit, you can use the run button instead of needing to use the shell.
 Make sure you submit your solution in the correct file though!
-    - If you do this, you can write your own automated tests.
 - Try using the Debugger to avoid the need to use an excessive amount of print statements.
 Here is the documentation: [https://docs.replit.com/programming-ide/debugging](https://docs.replit.com/programming-ide/debugging).

 ### Changelog